 Neural blockade or ablation (radiofrequency ablation, cryoablation, chemoneurolysis)

-Neuropathic pain can result from efferent activity or from interruption of afferent activity.
+Neuropathic pain may result from efferent activity (sympathetically maintained pain) or from interruption of afferent activity (deafferentation pain).

 Consider neuropathic pain if patients have dysesthesia or if pain is out of proportion to tissue injury and nerve injury is suspected.

-Treat patients using multiple modalities (eg, psychologic treatments, physical methods, neuromodulation, antidepressants or antiseizure drugs, analgesics, surgery), and recommend rehabilitation as appropriate.
+Treat patients using multiple modalities (eg, antidepressants or antiseizure drugs, analgesics, psychotherapeutic methods, physical and occupational therapy, neuromodulation, surgery).